crftwr/keyhac-mac/docs/index.md

 ## Key -> functions/classes

-Keyhac allows you to execute any custom actions by associating a Python callable objects with input key conditions.
-Below is an example of executing a Python function as an output key action.
+Keyhac allows you to execute any custom actions by associating Python callable objects with input key conditions.
+Below is an example of executing a Python function when Fn-A is pressed.

 ``` python
 def hello_world():